cs3org/OCM-API/IETF-RFC.md

-the Invite Sender OCM Server implements a WAYF Page, such that the Invite Message would include a link to it for the Invite Receiver to navigate to: the Invite Receiver would then be able to indicate their OCM Server and proceed with the Invite Acceptance Gesture without manually copying the Invite Token.
+the Invite Sender OCM Server implements a WAYF Page, such that the Invite Message would include a link to it for the Invite Receiver to navigate to: the Invite Receiver would then be able to indicate their OCM Server and proceed with the Invite Acceptance Gsture without manually copying the Invite Token.
 * the Invite Receiver OCM Server discovers the OCM API of the Invite Sender OCM Server using generic OCM API Discovery (see section below)